- Home

 In today’s digital world, what it looks like to be an assistant looks very different than it did a decade or so ago.

-A virtual assistant is an assistant who works remotely and is responsible for providing admin services for businesses.
+Being a virtual assistant involves working remotely and providing admin services for businesses.
 Common tasks usually include handling emails, making and answering phone calls, scheduling meetings, and data entry.

 You don’t need a degree to become a virtual assistant, and depending on who you’re working for, you don’t necessarily need any customer service experience either.
 However, you’ll need to show you have strong communication and organisational skills, as well as a keen eye for detail.